CiiDub/scripting_tricks/readme.md

 		- If your using BBEdits persistent Unix Worksheet `PWD` will be the current working directory.
 The default is your home directory.
 The path to `PDW` will be selected so it can be changed easily.
 		- If your working in a BBEdit project the `PWD` is the projects root directory.
 		- If you are using a good ol' Shell Worksheet it's parent directory is the PWD.
 If the Worksheet isn’t saved it will remind you to save and let you type something in.
+## Scripts
+- __List BBEdit Env Variables__ Opens a document with the BBEdit environmental variables listed with their current values.

 ## Stationery
 - __Text Filter.rb__ is a starting point to write a text filter in ruby.
 Text filters the selection ( if present ) or the entire file as input.